makism/dyconnmap/docs/index.rst

-.. dyfunconn documentation master file, created by sphinx-quickstart on Tue Dec 16 20:04:33 2014.
+.. dyconnmap documentation master file, created by sphinx-quickstart on Tue Dec 16 20:04:33 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dyfunconn's documentation!
+Welcome to dyconnmap's documentation!
 =====================================

 Contents: